nexmo-se/voice-enabling-text-bot-sample-app-vapi-asr/README.md

 ### Connecting server code to use

-To simulate the voice interaction with a text-only chatbot, you may use only the connecting code (from https://github.com/nexmo-se/voice-enabling-text-bot-connecting-ref-vapi-asr)
+To simulate the voice interaction with a text-only chatbot, you may use the code (from https://github.com/nexmo-se/voice-enabling-text-bot-connecting-ref-vapi-asr)
 ```bash
 node very-simple-bot.js
 ```